Ereza/LogcatReporter/README.md

 When an exception is caught by the library's `UncaughtExceptionHandler` it does the following:

 1. Read the Logcat for the application
-2. Log it to Crashlytics via `Crashlytics.log()`
+2. Log it to Firebase Crashlytics via `FirebaseCrashlytics.getInstance().log()`
-3. Execute the next `UncaughtExceptionHandler` in the chain (normally the one from Crashlytics)
+3. Execute the next `UncaughtExceptionHandler` in the chain (normally the one from Firebase Crashlytics)

-## Incompatibilities

-On API<16, you will get no logs reported by default.
-If you really want to report logs from those devices, you must declare the `READ_LOGS` permission on your manifest.
-We do **not** recommend enabling this since it can expose user private information or data from other apps.

 ## Disclaimers

-* There is a small possibility that this might stop working on newer Crashlytics SDKs.
+* There is a small possibility that this might stop working on newer Firebase Crashlytics SDKs.
 * There is no guarantee that this will work on every device (hint: it doesn't!)
 * This library will not make you toast for breakfast :)